Tania Nehme: Career

 Nehme has worked as a film editor since 1986.
 She began her career by working on commercials, documentaries, and short drama films.

 While studying at AFTRS in 1989, she edited a short film called Once In Time, directed by Isou Morimoto, which earned a nomination in the 1991 AFI Awards.

 In 1995 she edited her first feature film, Rolf de Heer's Epsilon, and went on to several more of De Heer's films, including The Quiet Room (1996), Dance Me to My Song (1998),The Old Man Who Read Love Stories (2001; released 2004), The Tracker (2002) and Alexandra's Project (2003).
 After their collaboration on Ten Canoes (2006), she also edited a documentary about the making of the film, called The Balanda And The Bark Canoes.
 Both films won awards.
 In collaboration with de Heer, Molly Reynolds, and the Yolngu people of the Arafura Swamp, she worked on Twelve Canoes, a spin-off educational project made for television.
 Also for De Heer, along with directors Martin Butler and Bentley Dean, she edited the 2012 comedy drama The King is Dead.

 She also edited Richard Flanagan's 1998 film adaptation of his novel, The Sound Of One Hand Clapping.

 In 2007 Nehme edited a silent feature film Dr. Plonk.

 In 2009, she edited the award-winning documentary feature Contact, directed by Martin Butler and Bentley Dean, which tells the story of 20 Martu people who in 1964 became the last people in the Great Sandy Desert to have come into contact with Europeans.

-She edited Tanna (released 2015) which was Nominated for Best Foreign Film at the Academy Awards in 2017, and the 2016 documentary about Liz Jackson, A Sense of Self.
+She edited Tanna (released 2015) which was Nominated for Best Foreign Film at the Academy Awards in 2017, and the 2016 documentary about Liz Jackson, A Sense of Self, which won a Walkley Award.

 In 2022 she edited Matt Vesely's debut feature, the sci-fi thriller Monolith, for which her work drew praise from reviewers.

 She edited Sally Aitken's 2024 documentary feature Every Little Thing, which had its world premiere at the Sundance Film Festival.
+She edited, along with Andrea Lang, Tracey Rigney's documentary feature about the Hindmarsh Island bridge controversy of the 1980s and 1990s, titled Kumarangk: Sacred Women's Business, which has its world premiere at the 2026 Adelaide Film Festival on 17 October 2026.
+Nehme had previously (2001) edited the SBS Australia short documentary film Kumarangk 5214 on the same topic, directed by Jessica Wallace and co-produced by Wallace and Rebecca Summerton.

-Apart from feature films, she worked on Barron Television children's series Chuck Finn, the SBS Australia documentary Kumarangk 5214, and a short feature funded by the Australian Film Commission called The 13th House.
+Nehme has worked on TV series, including Barron Television children's series Chuck Finn (1999-2000), as well as a short feature funded by the Australian Film Commission called The 13th House.
 In 2013, she edited the four-episode documentary series First Footprints, directed by Martin Butler and Bentley Dean and narrated by Ernie Dingo, which premiered on 14 July 2013 on ABC Television.
 The series won the Walkley Documentary Award in 2013.